visit-dav/visit/docs/SphynxDocs/Quantitative/DataLevelComparisonsWizard.rst

    Setting up the target mesh and donor variables

-Once the database holding
-the target mesh is specified, the target mesh within that database is specified with the **Target Mesh:** pull down list.
+Once the database of the target mesh is specified, the target mesh within that database is specified with the **Target Mesh:** pull down list.

 A similar sequence of steps is followed for specifying the donor variable.
 The example in :numref:`Figure %s <dlc_3d>` demonstrates the selection of a specific